 - The average building owner will spend more than $127,500 on roofing over the life of the building.

 - The average cost of a new commercial roof is more than $42,500 (10,000 square foot average)

-- Repairs, maintenance, roof restorations, all cost thousands of dollars less than roof replacement.
+- Repairs, maintenance and/or roof restoration costs thousands of dollars less than roof replacement.

 - Roof maintenance programs are tax deductible.

 - A roof maintenance program can save up to 50 percent over the life of a 30-year roof compared to replacing it every 15-20 years.

 The Possibility of a Tax Credit

 While replacing a roof does not always qualify you for a tax credit, there’s definitely a possibility of writing off the entire cost of roof maintenance or a qualifying roof reconstruction.
 Maintenance expenses such as maintenance plans or reconstructions can be deducted in the year the work was done.
 Your roof inspector would certainly have more information about what is applicable, and it never hurts to ask.

 Don’t wait for a leak to worsen and consume your entire budget.
 Contact us at APC Roofing Experts for a free 17-point inspection.